What is Adaptive Bitrate Streaming? Benefits and Protocols

 During the viewing session, adaptive bitrate streaming actively monitors your internet connection to check for any variations in network conditions.
 If the speed isn’t high enough to download a high-bitrate video, the video will seamlessly switch to a low-bitrate file, which reduces the possibility of buffering.

-ABS optimizes content delivery across diverse devices and varying network conditions, reducing buffering and delivering high-quality video.
+Adaptive bitrate streaming optimizes content delivery across diverse devices and varying network conditions, reducing buffering and delivering high-quality video.
 This improves user satisfaction, discourages dropouts, and allows OTT/IPTV providers to reach broader audiences, regardless of device type or connection speed.

 Blog author avatar